mmore500/signalgp-lite/joss/paper.md

 Hardware caching size profoundly affects memory access time, which is key to computational performance [@skadron1999branch].
 In order to determine the relative perfomance of the SignalGP and `signalgp-lite` across cache levels, we benchmarked over different orders of magnitude of memory loads by varying agent counts between from 1 and 32768 (Supplementary Table \ref{raw-timings-table}).
-Supplementary \autoref{fig:raw-timings} shows raw wall-clock timings measured using Google Benchmark version 1.5.2-1. [move somewhere else] [where?]
+Supplementary \autoref{fig:raw-timings} shows raw wall-clock timings.

 We performed five microbenchmark experiments, reported below, in order to isolate how different aspects of the library design influenced performance.

+All benchmarks in this section were measured using Google Benchmark version 1.5.2-1.

 ### control